ARMmbed/mbed-client-example-6lowpan/README.md

 You can also check the following settings:

-* Check that computer running mDS is having IP address like instructed in [Setting up a static IP address](#setting-up-a-static-ip-address).
-Sometimes IP address is lost if network cable is unplugged.
+* Check that computer running mDS has an IP address as instructed in [Setting up a static IP address](#setting-up-a-static-ip-address).
+Sometimes the IP address is lost when the network cable is unplugged.
-* Check that channels are correctly set like described in [Changing radio channel](#changing-radio-channel).
+* Check that channels are set as described in [Changing radio channel](#changing-radio-channel).
-* Check that the mbed 6LoWPAN Gateway is using right binary according to [Server side configuration](#server-side-configuration).
+* Check that the mbed 6LoWPAN Gateway is using the right binary, as explained in [Server side configuration](#server-side-configuration).
-* Check that the mDS IP address is set to `mbed-client-example-6lowpan` according to [Client side configuration](#client-side-configuration).
+* Check that the mDS IP address is set to `mbed-client-example-6lowpan`, as exalained in [Client side configuration](#client-side-configuration).
-* Check the client trace, it should indicate that bootstrap is ready when FRDM-K64F is connected to the mbed 6LoWPAN Gateway.
-For example in case of **6LoWPAN ND** bootstrap there is a following line in the trace window:
+* Check the client trace.
+It should indicate that the bootstrap is ready when FRDM-K64F is connected to the mbed 6LoWPAN Gateway.
+For example, for the **6LoWPAN ND** bootstrap the trace window will show:
 ```
 [INFO][m6LND]: 6LoWPAN ND bootstrap ready
 ```